 - Any signs of deformations or cracks constitute an immediate replacement.

 - Aerial fabric should be inspected regularly for large tears or rips that can show up due to heavy use.
-These can result from students wearing the wrong type of clothing to class (jewelry, velcro, etc.).
+These can result from students wearing the wrong type of clothing to class (jewelry, velcro, long nails, etc.).
+Something as small as a stud earring or wedding ring can snag a fabric.

-- Not all tears mean that the fabric needs to be replaced, and sometimes it can be cut to create a shorter silk or sling.
+- Not all tears mean that the fabric needs to be replaced, and when a fabric has larger holes, sometimes it can be trimmed to create a shorter silk or sling.

 - If you use a Rescue 8 or suspend your fabric directly from carabiners, it’s a great idea to regularly take them off, undo any knots, and make sure there are no holes inside.
 There have been cases of holes developing in aerial silk knots and Figure 8s.